The short answer to this question is not really.

 It seems unlikely that the Germans believed this rumor; however it did encourage a generation of English children to eat the one vegetable that was in constant supply throughout the war.

 However the government started to overdo the carrot propaganda and carrots became 'these bright treasures dug from the good British earth'.
 A 1941 recipe for carrot flan, along with carrot jam and marmalade, failed to find their way onto the British breakfast table.
-Although carr
+Although carrot jam is popular in Portugal.

 And so, carrots do not help you see in the dark unless you suffer from defective night vision, in which case the vitamin A found in carrots can help improve your condition.
 However you would be better off eating apricots, spinach or bilberries which contain higher levels of vitamin A.